Sebasberacu/Football-History-ChatBot/README.md

   - [Hugging Face CLI Login](#hugging-face-cli-login)
   - [Executing The ChatBot](#executing-the-chatbot)

+## Introduction
+This project corresponds to a chatbot specialized in world football history.
+Using natural language processing and information retrieval, the system combines an LLM model, specifically Ollama's Llama3, with a RAG (Retrieval-Augmented Generation) approach to provide contextually rich and accurate responses.
+Embeddings of relevant historical documents have been created and stored in a FAISS vector database, allowing the model to quickly access detailed and reliable information.
+The chatbot delivers informative responses and acts as an assistant for those interested.

 ## Get Started

-For this project, you need to download and install [Ollama](https://ollama.com/download).
+To be able to run this project, you need to download and install [Ollama](https://ollama.com/download).

-Also, you need an account in [Hugging Face](https://huggingface.co/).
-Once you have created the account, go to `settings` and then go to `Access Tokens` and create a new token with *read* type.
 Also, you need to go to the [Llama3 model](https://huggingface.co/meta-llama/Meta-Llama-3-8B) and request access to it.

 Once you have installed Ollama and you have created the Acces Token in Hugging Face, you can execute the setup script for your specific machine:

 * **Windows:** Execute the script `setup-windows.bat`.
 * **Linux or Mac:** Execute the script `setup-linux-mac.sh`.

-If you don't want to execute these scripts, you can follow the following instructions.
+You can also follow the following instructions.

 ### Models